rynkwn/rblog/README.md

 especially for a project that is amorphous by definition (hoorah exploration) and will therefore frequently have updated models, this seems like a reasonable way of making sure that content survives catastrophic loss.

+Heroku does not provide an inbuilt mail service however.
+Currently leaning towards using Postmark, as it provides 10k free inbound/outbound messages per month, which which is more than enough for my purposes.